-We will receive net proceeds of approximately \$220.0 million from the sale of the 12,750,000 common units after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-The underwriters will receive no discount or commission on the sale of an aggregate of 1,000,000 common units to four trusts established for the benefit of the children of Dan L. Duncan, the Chairman of our general partner.
-In connection with the offering, we also will receive a capital contribution of \$4.6 million from our general partner to maintain its combined 2% general partner interest.
-If the underwriters exercise their over-allotment option in full, we will receive net proceeds of approximately \$258.2 million, including the capital contribution of \$5.3 million from our general partner.
+We expect to receive net proceeds of approximately \$205.4 million from the sale of the 11,000,000 common units we are offering.
+The net proceeds are based on an assumed public offering price of \$19.49 per common unit after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The underwriters will receive no discount or commission on the sale of 1,000,000 common units to an entity controlled by Dan L. Duncan, the Chairman of our general partner.
+In connection with the offering, we also will receive a net capital contribution of \$4.2 million from our general partner to maintain its combined 2% general partner interest.
+If the underwriters exercise their over-allotment option in full, we will receive net proceeds of approximately \$241.0 million, including a proportionate net capital contribution of \$4.8 million from our general partner.

 We will use the net proceeds of this offering to repay a portion of the indebtedness outstanding under the senior unsecured 364-day term loan that we incurred to finance the Mid-America and Seminole acquisitions.
 We will use the proceeds from the general partner's capital contribution for the repayment of other debt.
-At January 9, 2003, the interest rate on the term loan was 3.0%.
+At January 2, 2003, the interest rate on the term loan was 3.0%.
 The term loan matures as follows: \$422 million on March 31, 2003 and \$600 million on July 30, 2003.
 For a description of the term loan, please read "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Our liquidity and capital resources -- Our debt obligations" in our Quarterly Report on Form 10-Q for the period ended September 30, 2002.
 Affiliates of Lehman Brothers Inc. and RBC Dain Rauscher Inc., two of the underwriters in this offering, are lenders to us under our term loan and will be partially repaid with the net proceeds from this offering.
 Please read "Underwriting."